ten-protocol/go-ten/design/sequencer_bootstrapping_strategy.md

 This may be due to:
 - malfunction of the protocol
-- SA signed multiple competing LBs
+- SA signed multiple competing batches
 - L2 node operator found a hack and was able to generate invalid data

 TBD How do we handle this?